Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: Conclusion

 \section{Conclusion}

 Through extensive experiments in a synthetic setting designed to isolate LLM source preferences, we find that characteristics of the source affect how models resolve inter-context knowledge conflicts.
-Models show clear hierarchical preferences for sources with higher presumed and reputed credibility.
-Preferences are stronger when models are directly prompted for credibility judgments.
-We disentangle repetition and majority biases and show that repeated information can flip source preferences, and credibility prompting cannot sufficiently mitigate this.
+Models show clear hierarchical preferences for sources with higher presumed and reputed credibility, which even persist when models are presented the option to abstain.
+Model behavior differs from human-like credibility judgments under sociodemographic variation, and directly-prompted preferences vary significantly from actual behavior.
+We disentangle repetition and majority biases and show that repeated information can flip source preferences, and prompting cannot sufficiently mitigate this.
 Finally, we propose a novel fine-tuning method which, when combined with credibility prompting, teaches models repetition invariance and preserves original source preferences.